Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 # Description

-This website for the band provides information of the band, gig information, clips of the band live<br> and a booking form to book the band.
+A band website which provides band information, gig information, clips of the band live<br> and a booking form to book the band.
 The website is intended to be accessible on all types of devices<br> mobile phone, tablet, laptop and desktop.